-Dr Michelle Lim is a Lecturer in Clinical Psychology and is the head of the Social Connectedness Laboratory, Centre for Mental Health, Swinburne University of Technology.
+Dr Michelle Lim is a Senior Lecturer in Clinical Psychology and is the Head of the Social Health and Wellbeing Laboratory (SHAW Lab) at the Iverson Health Innovation Institute, Swinburne University of Technology.

-Dr Lim’s interest is primarily in the area of loneliness and psychosis.
+Her interest is primarily in the area of loneliness and psychosis.
 Her studies examine how subjective loneliness can negatively impact social functioning and exacerbate mental health symptoms (e.g., social anxiety, depression and paranoia).
-Her research has focused on reducing loneliness in young people with first episode psychosis and, or social anxiety disorder.
+Dr Lim’s research has focused on reducing loneliness in young people with first episode psychosis and, or social anxiety disorder.